roosephu/apc/Readme.md

 In practice, when $x = 10^{11}$ and $\lambda = 3 \times 10^{-5}$, [Galway] predicts an interval of length 3e7 while this predicts an interval of length 2e7, while the difference between two sums is around 0.0112.

+This is first introduced in commit `d67fa9d` in v0.2.?.

 ## Precision loss when computing $\Delta$ using `f64`

 Recall that